iVis-at-Bilkent/software-artifact-analyzer/README.md

 [1] Lara Merdol, Eray Tüzün and Ugur Dogrusoz, "SAA: a framework for improving the software development process via visualization-based software analytics", under review, 2024.

+## License

+SAA is open source and is **free for academic/non-commercial use only**.
+Please contact developers regarding the terms of use of this software.

 ## Running a local instance

 `npm install` for loading dependencies